rcos/rcos-handbook/docs/meetings/inclement_weather.md

 - Small Group Meetings
 - Workshops

-Large Groups that are canceled might be rescheduled to another RCOS period to make up.
+Meetings that are canceled might be rescheduled to another RCOS period to make up.

 ## Weekend or Holiday Events